 Not for everyone.
-Late in the race, a woman still about a half mile from the finish line screamed out in pain and grabbed her calf, as workers helped her onto the back of a sag wagon.
+Late in the race, a woman still about a half-mile from the finish line screamed out in pain and grabbed her calf as workers helped her into the back of a wagon.

 Bryan Purcell, 25, a software engineer from Philadelphia, limped by in search of his "faster friends."
 He's not a regular runner, and he was aching.

 As for the pregnant Sharp, she planned to have lunch with friends in the city.